bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

-BERTO : BROKEN!!!
-DO NOT USE!!!!
+BERTO : Kind of broken at the moment.
+Use with caution.

-TODO : Fix ldap errors
+TODO : TLDNR

 TODO : TLS  - >    --without-zlib    fix this